JagannathGariNavya/EduFlix/README.md

 - **Responsive and Dynamic**: The website adapts seamlessly to any device, ensuring a smooth and intuitive experience across desktop, tablet, and mobile.
 - **Admin Dashboard (CRUD Operations)**: (For authorized users) Admins can manage the platform effectively with a comprehensive dashboard enabling them to Create, Read, Update, and Delete courses, user accounts, and other critical data.
-- **Search bar**: Easily find the course you want with our intuitive search bar.
+- **Search bar and Filtering**: Easily find the course you want with our intuitive search bar.
 - **Cart**: Keep track of your favourite courses with our convenient cart feature.

  ### Technology Stack